IALT1234/SPEAR/README.md

 ### Features
 - Flip cards to see the answer (click on the flashcard).
-- Multiple decks available (React, Math, History).
+- Multiple decks available.
-- Navigate between cards with previous/next arrows (carousel loop).
+- Navigate between cards with previous/next arrows.
 - Decks are selectable from a top deck bar.
 - Styled with vanilla CSS to match a card-style learning tool.